Big rail unions split on contract with engineers ratifying

 Workers frustrated with the demanding schedules and deep job cuts in the industry pushed to reject these contracts because they don’t resolve workers’ key quality-of-life concerns.
 The deals for the engineers and conductors did include a promise to try to improve the scheduling of regular days off and negotiate the details of those schedules further at each railroad.
 The unions that represent engineers and conductors also received three unpaid days off a year to tend to medical needs as long they were scheduled at least 30 days in advance.

 The railroads also lost out on their bid to cut crew sizes down to one person as part of the negotiations.
-But the conductors in the Transportation Division of the International Association of Sheet Metal, Air, Rail and Transportation Workers union still narrowly rejected the deal.
+But the conductors in the Transportation Division of the International Association of Sheet Metal, Air, Rail and Transportation Workers union still narrowly rejected the deal with roughly 51% voting against it.
+A smaller division of the SMART-TD union that represents about 1,300 yardmasters did approve the deal.

+“The ball is now in the railroads’ court.
+Let’s see what they do.
+They can settle this at the bargaining table,” SMART-TD President Jeremy Ferguson said.
+“But, the railroad executives who constantly complain about government interference and regularly bad-mouth regulators and Congress now want Congress to do the bargaining for them.”

 The railroads maintain that the deals with the unions should closely follow the recommendations made this summer by a special panel of arbitrators President Joe Biden appointed.
 That’s part of the reason why they don’t want to offer paid sick time.
 Plus, the railroads say the unions have agreed over the years to forego paid sick time in favor of higher pay and strong short-term disability benefits.